pgRouting/GSoC-pgRouting/doc/metrics/pgr_betweennessCentrality.rst

 Description
 -------------------------------------------------------------------------------

-The Brandes Algorithm for utilises the sparse nature of graphs to evaluating the betweenness centrality score of all edges/vertices.
+The Brandes Algorithm takes advantage of the sparse graphs to evaluating the betweenness centrality score of all vertices.
 We use Boost's implementation which runs in :math:`\Theta(VE)` time and uses :math:`\Theta(VE)` space.

 Signatures